 Something you’ll notice when you come to Jordan is that no one is drinking water from the tap (this means a LOT of plastic bottles in a city with no municipal recycling).
 When I’ve asked around, everyone says it is definitely NOT safe to drink.
 However, everyone is fine with brushing their teeth with it and washing their fruits and veggies, etc. in it.
-So I decided to investigate a bit more into how safe the water is for drinking purposes, is it really all that bad that people believe it to be?
+So I decided to investigate a bit more about how safe the water is for drinking purposes, is it really all that bad that people believe it to be?

 Despite this severe water scarcity, more than 97% of Jordanian have access to an improved water source, making it one of the highest rates in the MENA region (Source).